ULL-ESIT-PL/babel-learning/doc/parser/optional-chaining-in-the-parser.md

     }
 ```

-The expression `a?.(0)` does make sense in JavaScript.
+Notice that the expression `a?.(0)` does make sense in JavaScript.
 It utilizes the optional chaining operator (`?.`) in combination with a function call.
 The optional chaining operator (`?.`) when used with a function call, it conditionally calls the function only if the function reference is not `null` or `undefined`.

 Consider the following example: